Promo code SPRING2022 will be automatically applied at checkout!

 This is simple, but incredibly important.
 Make sure you're drinking plenty of water throughout the day.
 If you're not sure how much water you should be drinking, check out our article on dietitian-recommended hydration strategies.

 Getting plenty of rest is important for everything from cognitive function to weight regulation.
-Here's what you need to know about sleep, stress, and your blood sugar.
+Here's what you need to know about sleep, stress, and your glucose.

 Practicing yoga and meditation are two great ways to slow your mind and body down to reduce stress.
 Here’s some more info on how to hack your cortisol with diaphragmatic breathing.